kingswanzy2020/nextwork-web-project/README.md

 ## Introduction
 This project is used for an introduction to creating and deploying a Java-based web app using AWS, especially their CI/CD tools.

 The deployment pipeline I'm building around the Java web app in this repository is invisible to the end-user, but makes a big impact by automating the software release processes.
+Am doing this project to learn how CI/CD pipelines can automate and speed up the software development life-cycle, and eventually, how AI can play a part in this process.

 <br>